 - The AJG is a guide to the range and quality of journals in which business and management academics publish their research.
 Its purpose is to give both emerging and established scholars greater clarity as to which journals to aim for, and where the best work in their field tends to be clustered.

-- Unpaywall and CORE Discovery are free Chrome and Firefox extensions that find legal open access copies of individual articles from both publishers and repositories.
+- Unpaywall, CORE Discovery and Open Access Button are free Chrome extensions that find legal open access copies of individual articles from authors, publishers and repositories.

 - There are many subject orientated collections of open access e-publications, including pre-prints, and research data from multiple institutions, which are free to users.
 Some examples are:

 - arXiv - in the high energy physics, mathematics, computer science

 - bioRxiv – biological and biochemical sciences

 - Social Science Research Network (SSRN) – a range of subjects in the social sciences